-Williams, who announced her own pregnancy on December 30, launched into a passionate call for for women to vote in the 2020 election, emphasizing the impact that choice has had on her own life.
+Williams, who announced her own pregnancy on 30 December, launched into a passionate call for women to vote in the US 2020 election, emphasising the impact that choice has had on her own life.

 Read her powerful speech in full below:

 "When you put this in someone's hands, you're acknowledging the choices that they make as an actor, moment by moment, scene by scene, day by day, but you're also acknowledging the choices they made as a person: the education they pursued, the training they sought, the hours they put in.
 I'm grateful for the acknowledgement of the choices I've made, and I'm also grateful to have lived in a moment in our society where choice exists, because as women and as girls, things can happen to our bodies that are not our choice.
 I've tried my very best to live a life of my own making, and not just a series of events that happened to me, but one I can stand back and look at, and recognise my handwriting all over, sometimes messy and scrawling, sometimes careful and precise, but one that I've carved with my own hand.
 And I wouldn't have been able to do this without employing a woman's right to choose.
 To choose when to have my children, and with whom.

 I know my choices look different than yours, but thank god or whoever you pray to that we live in a country founded on a principle that I am free to live by my freedom and you are free to live by yours.
 So women from 18 to 118, please, when it is time to vote, please do so in your own self-interest.
 It's what men have been doing for years, which is why the world looks so much like them.
 Don't forget, we are the largest voting body in this country.
 Let's make it look more like us. "

 Women in the room were quick to show support, but no one was as enthusiastic as presenter Tiffany Haddish: